jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

 ### Step 1: Specify the custom client-side component and set the action order

-In Alfresco 4, a lot of the action configuration has been pulled into share-config-custom.xml.
-But rule config still lives in the rule config web script.
-This isn't a big deal—it is easy to override one or more files that make up a web script.
+Rule config lives in the rule config web script.
+It is easy to override one or more files that make up a web script.
 In this case, copy the rule-config-action.get.config.xml file from: